Xenossolitarius/mariner/packages/mariner/README.md

 ## <a name="framework-development">💻 Framework Development</a>

 Mariner is framework agnostic although it does bundle a Vue and React helpers if you need a XSS safe way to expose your micro apps to the runtime environment.
-Always be aware when exposing an ESModule especially if the DOM is not fully in your control (3rd party integration).
+Always be aware when exposing an ES module especially if the DOM is not fully in your control (3rd party integration).

 **Vue**